-- 1) Shall be responsible for ensuring the documentation of all IVCRC events through photographs and written evaluations. - 2) Shall compile, organize and electronically file historic archives, documents, meeting minutes, agendas, newspaper articles, etc., with the Vice Chair. - 3) Shall hold a minimum of (2) two office hours per week to be held in the AS Main Office, AS Annex, University Center or a visible location in IV. - 4) Shall be responsible for assigning an IVCRC member to attend every IVCRC-funded event and ensure completion of an Event Evaluation Form. - 5) Check agenda before meetings, gather past Event Evaluation Forms from events previously funded, and have information ready for the upcoming meeting.
+- 1) Shall be responsible for ensuring the documentation of all IVCRC events through photographs and written evaluations. - 2) Shall compile, organize and electronically file historic archives, documents, meeting minutes, agendas, newspaper articles, etc., with the Vice Chair. - 3) Shall be responsible for assigning an IVCRC member to attend every IVCRC-funded event and ensure completion of an Event Evaluation Form. - 4) Check agenda before meetings, gather past Event Evaluation Forms from events previously funded, and have information ready for the upcoming meeting.